• Skip to primary navigation

 • Leather belts, handbags and even leather from old sofas

-Denim has to be one of my favorite fabrics to upcycle.
+Denim has to be one of my favourite fabrics to upcycle.
 I love all the different shades of indigo that denim comes in.
-The fabric can be stitched, glued, woven and even in some cases crocheted.
+Fabric can be stitched, glued, woven and even some cases, crocheted.

-There are many interesting elements to a pair of jeans that can really add something to a craft and project.
+There are exciting bits to a pair of jeans that can add something to a craft and project.
 One pair of jeans can provide a lot of upcycling fabrics.
-There are many ways you can cut up a pair of jeans for crafting.
+You can cut up a pair of jeans for crafting in many ways.

 Jeans pockets are also handy for creating unique storage items for the home.